Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

-It is a right time to formulate our main result, so let us introduce necessary terminology from the graph theory.
+Let us introduce the graph theory terminology necessary for presenting our main result.
 Let $G = (V,E)$ be a connected multigraph, possibly with loops, where $V = [r]$.
-We distinguish one vertex of $G$ and we call it the \emph{root}.
-The convention is that the root is the vertex with the smallest label (when we do not state explicitly which vertex is the root).
-For any vertices $i,j \in V$ let $e_{i,j}(G)$ denotes the number of edges in $G$ linking $i$ with $j$.
+The vertex with label $1$ is called the \emph{root}.
+For any vertices $i,j \in V$ let $e_{i,j}(G)$ denote the number of edges linking $i$ with $j$ in $G$.
 We say that $H \subset G$ is a \emph{spanning subgraph} of $G$, if for any vertex $v \in V$ there exists an edge in $H$ containing $v$.
 We say that $T \subset G$ is a \emph{spanning tree} of $G$ if it is a spanning subgraph of $G$ and it is a tree (it is connected and has no cycles).
 For a pair of different vertices $i,j \in V$ of $T$ we say that $j$ is a \emph{descendant} of $i$ if $i$ lies on the shortest path from $j$ to the root, and we call $i$ an \emph{ancestor} of $j$.
 If $i$ is an ancestor of $j$ adjacent to it, we call it a \emph{parent} of $j$.
 We say that a pair $(i,j)$ which does not contain the root is a \emph{$\ka$-inversion} of a spanning tree $T$ of $G$ if it is an \emph{inversion} ($i$ is an ancestor of $j$ and $i>j$) and $j$ is adjacent to the parent of $i$ in $G$.
 Let $\tilde{G}$ be a graph obtained from $G$ by replacing all multiple edges by single ones.
 We define the \emph{$G$-inversion polynomial} by

 where the sum runs over all spanning trees of $\tilde{G}$,